Skip to content

 • There is very high potential of insects developing resistance towards this insecticide.

-4. Using Pantry Pest Traps to kill moths
+4. Using Pantry Pest Traps to Kill Moths

 These traps are placed on cabinet shelves, countertops and pantry areas.
 They contain sex pheromones which attract the male and female moths.